mc51/Clipster-Desktop/README.md

 ### Linux

 Download [`clipster_linux.zip`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster_linux.zip) from the latest release, extract and start it.
+To have Clipster auto start, right click on the systray menu and select `Autostart Clipster`.

 Clipster depends on gtk-3.0.
-To install it on Ubuntu/Debian:
+To install it on
+Ubuntu/Debian:
 `sudo apt-get install libgtk-3-0`

 CentOS/RHEL:
 `sudo yum install gtk3-devel`

 ### Windows

 Download [`clipster_win.zip`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster_win.zip) from the latest release, extract and start it.
-To have Clipster auto start for the current user, open the startup folder by opening Explorer and typing `shell:startup`.
-Copy `clipster_win.exe` there.
+To have Clipster auto start, right click on the systray menu and select `Autostart Clipster`.

 ### MacOS (>=10.13 High Sierra)

-Download [`clipster_mac.zip`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster_mac.zip) from the latest release, extract, move it to `Applications` and start it via right-click -> open.
+Download [`clipster_mac.zip`](https://github.com/mc51/Clipster-Desktop/releases/latest/download/clipster_mac.zip) from the latest release, extract, move it to `Applications` and start it via `right-click -> open`.
 You might get a warning message, that you need to ignore.
 If that fails:
 Go to `System Preferences --> Security & Privacy`.
 In the `General` Tab the App will be listed and you can start it from there.

-To automatically start Clipster, right click on the icon in your Dock and click on `Options --> Open at Login`.
+To have Clipster auto start, right click on the icon in your dock and select `Options --> Open at Login`.

 *Notice*: M1 processors (ARM architecture) are not (yet) supported.

-Now, you can [use](#usage) clipster!

 ## Usage

 On the first startup, you can register a new account or enter your existing credentials for the login.
 Your credentials will be stored in your `HOMEPATH` in `./config/clipster/config.yaml`.